In this article, you will learn what is a heat exchanger? Its diagram, parts, working, advantages, uses, and types of heat exchangers.

-Baffles are placed inside the shell to supply higher heat transfer rates, resulting in increased flow turbulence.
+Baffles are placed inside the shell to supply higher heat transfer rates, increasing flow turbulence.
 Plus, these heat exchanger parts help to support the tubes and reduce problems caused by vibration.

 Types of Heat Exchangers

-Below are the following types of heat exchangers which are used for almost all purposes:
+Following are the types of heat exchangers used for almost all purposes: